DeMarko/DeMarko.github.io/_posts/2025-05-31-setting-some-context.md

 layout: post
 title: Setting some context
 tags: [personal-lore, labor, unions]
+feedback_welcome: "yes"
 ---

+Over the next `$nearTermTimeframe` (let's say month, hopefully) or so, I'm going to write some posts about what things mean in the US labor movement, at least as I've come to understand them.
+I hope you read them, whether you're a comrade in labor, a peer in the industry (tech), a friend who hasn't checked in with me for a while (real ones know it's been a couple of years of me not being able to shut up about labor), or even a curious stranger.

 I think it's important that you, the reader, know where I'm coming from, what my history is with unions, and what my goal is.
 I'll try to lay that out as best I can.